amigos-sian/harness_k8s_manifests/k8s_manifests/pipelines/README.md

 Note ports of interest for your service e.g. `80:30569/TCP`

-2. `kubectl --namespace preprod-model-guestbook port-forward service/preprod-model-guestbook 30569:80`
+2. `kubectl --namespace preprod-model-nginx port-forward service/preprod-model-nginx 30569:80`

 Set up port forward for the service from the cluster to your local machine

 3. Access endpoint: http://localhost:30569/

 ## Notes on JEXL expressions.